nulziiorsh/PCA-information-access/README.md

 **ABSTRACT:**

 Clustering nodes in a social network based on their degree of information access is a tool with enormous potential to address the epistemic inequity, rooted from digital space (Beilinson et al. 2020).
-However, producing a network representation, called "information access signatures", that is appropriate for such clustering is computationally expensive, taking at least O(n^2) time.
+However, producing a network representation, called "information access signatures", that is appropriate for such clustering is computationally expensive, taking at least O(n^2) time with |V| = n given G = (V, E).
 Then, this project explores three representations of the 114th Congressional co-sponsorship network -- information access signatures, adjacency matrix, and representation with node2vec -- using Principal Component Analysis (PCA) to find and experimentally validate a computationally less expensive pipeline of information access clustering.
 The full paper manuscript can be provided upon request from nulziiorsh@haverford.edu.
 Thank you! :)